codio/site/source/docs/teacher/classes/dashboard.html.md

 ![Class Dashboard](/img/docs/class_dashboard.png)

 ## Student view
-If the teacher select an individual student, then the teacher can see a detailed breakdown of that student's progress.
+If the teacher selects an individual student, then the teacher can see a detailed breakdown of that student's progress.
 It is summarized by module and then by unit.

 ![Student View](/img/docs/studentview_dashboard.png)